abanoubha/popebooks_app/readme.md

 Current state of the app according to the vision:

-- only 18 books were added
+- all books were added
-- the app is around 10 MB which is great
+- the app is around 40 MB which is great as it has all books
 - the app is available for smartphones with Android 5.0 (2014) up to Android 15 (2024, the latest version)

 ## Roadmap | timeline of release versions with tasks